phrara/sardines/README.md

 # Sardines
+> The sardine are a decentralized system, which allows them to survive and evolve in the cruel nature.

 A decentralized storage network based on Golang
 <br>
 This project will consider the function of Filecoin and ipfs, adopt one of its cores,a P2P go-library called